7 things you can only do in Montréal

 Croisières AML

-2. Experience a cruise ship terminal like no other
+2. The cruise ship terminal in Montréal’s Old Port is like no other

 Frédéric-Back Park

-Sprawling out in front of you is a vast, slightly wild expanse, dotted with white orbs that glow phosphorescently at dusk; intriguing, futuristic constructions emerge from the landscape.
-There’s only one place you can be, and it’s not on another planet: Frédéric-Back Park.
-Located in the heart of the Saint-Michel Environmental Complex, this enormous former quarry has for the last 25 years been transformed into one of Montréal’s largest green spaces with a surface area similar to that of Mount Royal Park.
+Frédéric-Back Park, located in the heart of the Saint-Michel Environmental Complex in an enormous former quarry, is now one of Montréal’s largest green spaces with a surface area similar to that of Mount Royal Park.
 The park features walking and biking trails, picnic areas, works of art and lookouts with views of downtown, Mount Royal and the Olympic Stadium.
 And those glowing orbs?
 They’re specially designed spheres covering the biogas capture wells.
 Cool.

 Biodôme – Espace pour la vie

-4. Explore five distinct ecosystems in one place
+4. Explore five distinct ecosystems at the Biodôme

 Kondiaronk belvedere - Mount Royal Chalet - Downtown Montreal

-5. Climb a mountain in the centre of the city
+5. Climb Mount Royal in the centre of the city

 Week-end Formula 1 Grand Prix du Canada - Circuit Gilles-Villeneuve

-6. Get up to speed on a real F1 track on an island
+6. Get up to speed on the Gilles-Villeneuve F1 racetrack

 Gibeau Orange Julep

-7. Grab a steamie and poutine at a giant orange
+7. Gibeau Orange Julep is where you can grab a poutine at a giant orange

 Jamie O'Meara